cvxgrp/osc/README.md

 if no arguments are supplied the binaries use the default data files: data_KKT data_prox

 ==========================================================
-The oper_splt_code/ directory consists of the following files:
+This directory consists of the following files:

 osc.c, osc.h
 			code to perform cold start OSC